-NAMA redeemed $\in 5.5$ billion of its senior bonds in 2016 and a further $\in 1.14$ billion in Q1 $\overline{2017}$ as set out in the table below.
-These redemptions bring the total cumulative amount redeemed to $\notin 28.74$ billion - 95% of NAMA's original senior bonds in issue.
-NAMA's senior debt now stands at $\notin 1.46$ billion, 5% of its original level.
+NAMA redeemed \textcircled 1.138 billion of its senior bonds in Q1 2017 and a further 0.952 billion in Q2 2017 as set out in the table below.
+These redemptions bring the total cumulative amount redeemed to 29.7 billion - over 98% of NAMA's original senior bonds in issue.
+NAMA's senior debt now stands at 0.5 billion, less than 2% of its original level.
+It is intended that the remaining senior bonds will be redeemed by end-2017, thereby eliminating the state's contingent liability as guarantor of the bonds.